elixirschool/elixirschool/en/lessons/libraries/poolboy.md

 * `:name` - the pool name.
 Scope can be `:local`, `:global`, or `:via`.
 * `:worker_module` - the module that represents the worker.
 * `:size` - maximum pool size.
-* `:max_overflow` - maximum number of workers created if pool is empty. (optional)
+* `:max_overflow` - maximum number of temporary workers created when the pool is empty. (optional)
-* `:strategy` - `:lifo` or `:fifo`, determines whether checked in workers should be placed first or last in the line of available workers.
+* `:strategy` - `:lifo` or `:fifo`, determines whether the workers that return to the pool should be placed first or last in the line of available workers.
 Default is `:lifo`. (optional)

 ## Configuring Poolboy

-For this example, we'll create a pool of workers that are responsible for handling requests to calculate the square root of a number.
+For this example, we'll create a pool of workers responsible for handling requests to calculate the square root of a number.
 We'll keep the example simple so that we can keep our focus on Poolboy.

-Let's define the Poolboy configuration options and add it as a child worker as part of our application start.
+Let's define the Poolboy configuration options and add the Poolboy worker pool as a child worker of our application.
+Edit `lib/poolboy_app/application.ex`:

 ```elixir
 defmodule PoolboyApp.Application do